GoogleCloudPlatform/django-cloud-deploy/DEPLOY_NEW_HOWTO.md

 ## Before you begin

-Before running this guide, you must install the Cloud SDK, Cloud SQK Proxy and setup your development environment.
+Before running this guide, you must install the Cloud SDK, Cloud SQL Proxy and setup your development environment.

 1. Download and install the